botworld-wiki/beatburger.github.io/pages/arena.md

 <div markdown="1" class=" ghcms ghcms-credits">

-*Credit to GlareFacer for the orinigal work of listing all the masters on discord!, Emph\_asis, debb*<br>
+*Credit to GlareFacer for the orinigal work of listing all the masters on discord!, Emph\_asis, debb, Echio*<br>

 *Rayran was here*👀